SamuelEarl/fanny-pack-ui-old/src/routes/get-started.svelte.md

     1. WARNING: If you customize any of the individual components, then you will risk losing the global theme that is intended to give your app consistent branding throughout all the components.
     2. The button text colors might need to be changed if they do not provide enough contrast against the background colors of your primary, secondary, and/or tertiary buttons.

+**IMPORTANT:** If you change any of the CSS variable values that use a length measurement (e.g. 10px, 20%, 0.5rem), then make sure to include the units after the value that you set (e.g. px, %, rem).
+Some of the CSS rules use the `calc()` function and they require a unit along with the length value in order to work properly.
+For example, this will work: `--fpui-border-radius: 5px;`, but this could break some styles: `--fpui-border-radius: 0;`.

 Then open your `/src/assets/styles/main.css` file and import all of your CSS files from your `/src/assets/styles` folder.
 That might look something like this:

 ```css